Screen Time Is Stealing 44% of Your Waking Life: The Statistics That Should Worry You

 The obsession with reducing screen time misses the point.
 What truly impacts digital wellness isn't just the hours spent on your device, but the intentionality behind each tap, swipe, and scroll.

-The Hidden Brain Impact: What Happens When Kids Can't Put Down Their Phones
+What Happens When Kids Can't Put Down Their Phones

 New research reveals alarming connections between excessive screen time and developmental delays in children, but creating mindful digital habits can help reverse these effects and foster healthier relationships with technology.